Principal reconstructed modes of dark energy and gravity: Summary

-We also investigated the effect of adding the SH0ES prior on the SN absolute magnitude.
-The primary effect of the reconstructed functions is to enlarge uncertainties in $H_0$, but the central value is also shifted to a larger value obtaining $H_0=69.44 \pm 1.30$ km/s/Mpc, which is consistent with the values quoted by SH0ES within 2$\sigma$.
-We also showed that it was not possible to fully resolve the $H_0$ tension due to the discrepancy between the SH0ES calibrated SN and the CMB calibrated BAO data.
-Once the $A_L$ parameter is included, the reconstructed functions offer a possibility to fit DES and SH0ES better than $\Lambda$CDM simultaneously, improving the total $\chi^2$ by $14.1$ and $25.8$ with and without the theoretical prior, respectively.

-Using the Karhunen-Loeve (KL) decomposition of the prior and posterior covariances, we determined the number of modes that are constrained by the data relative to the Horndeski prior.
+Using the Covariant Principal Component (CPC) analysis of the prior and posterior covariances, we determined the number of modes that are constrained by the data relative to the Horndeski prior.
 Function $\mu$ is the least constrained, with only 2 such modes, while 8 and 6 modes are constrained for $\Sigma$ and $\Omega_X$, respectively.
 We examined the redshift dependence of the eigenmodes, identifying the features in the data that determines them, and quantified their contributions to deviations from $\Lambda$CDM.
 When looking for any departure from $\Lambda$CDM, without identifying the function responsible for it, we find that data can constrains 15 {\it combined} eigenmodes of $\mu$, $\Sigma$ and $\Omega_X$.

-Finally, we studied the implication of the reconstructed functions for the Horndeski theory.
-Combining the reconstructions of $\mu$ and $\Sigma$, we derived the reconstructed gravitational slip, $\gamma(z)$.
-The function shows a trend for $\gamma>1$ at higher redshift and $\gamma<1$ at lower redshifts, with the transition around the onset of cosmic acceleration, but it is overall consistent with $\Lambda$CDM within $2\sigma$.
-Such a trend, if detected at a higher statistical significance, would rule out $\Lambda$CDM and all models with $\gamma=1$ (e.g. cubic galileon, KGB, no-lsip gravity), as well as GBD models for which one expects $\gamma\leq 1$ on all scales.
-In previous works, a conjecture was made that $\mu$ and $\Sigma$ satisfy $(\mu -1) (\Sigma -1) >0$.
-We find no violations of this condition.

-Overall, our work shows that current data allow for an informative, data-driven, reconstruction of the cosmological model, with some interesting hints of non standard trends.
-Adopting a non-parametric approach, we have shown that current data can constrain much more than a few parameters of the {\it ad hoc} simple parametrizations that, as we have demonstrated, would lead to significantly biased results.
-Furthermore, the method we employ allows us to capture the non-trivial trends in the functions, while unphysical features due to statistical noise are filtered away by the theoretical prior.
+Overall, our work shows that current data allow for an informative, data-driven, reconstruction of the cosmological model, allowing us to constrain much more than a few parameters of the {\it ad hoc} simple parametrizations that, as we have demonstrated, would lead to significantly biased results.